CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter1/README.md

 </dl>
 Figures 1.10-1.12 are all related and computed in one combined notebook named Fig1_FGH.ipynb.

+### Images:
-The grayscale images (Figures 1.4 through 1.8) were derived from original color images:
+The grayscale images in Figures 1.4 through 1.8 were derived from original color images:
 <dl>
   <dd>Figure 1.4 - Dark Nebula Barnard 68 0<a href="https://www.eso.org/public/images/eso0102a">VLT eso0102a</a>]
   <dd>Figure 1.5 - Orion Nebula [<a href="https://esahubble.org/images/heic0601a">HST heic0601a</a>]